Hello once again My Repurposed Life fans, it's Joan from Scavenger Chic. I have a divided pedestal serving tray project to share with you!

 I love pedestal servers:

 (1) because they are so easy to make

 (2) because they help organize the clutter in my house and

 (3) I get to use a bunch of bits and pieces that are just dying to find their way into a project.

 This server uses a chip and dip bowl, a wooden candlestick, a finial, a baluster and a bit of scrap wood.
-I was going to use a metal trash can lid as the main bowl, but for the life of me I could not pound that thing flat, it kept popping back to it’s original shape, so the chip and dip bowl had to make an appearance.
+I was going to use a metal trash can lid as the main bowl.
+However, I could not pound that thing flat.
+It kept popping back to it's original shape, so the chip and dip bowl had to make an appearance.

 The baluster was cut where there were natural breaks.
 Holding it in place with a clamp, I cut four evenly spaced grooves with a hand held circular saw around the sides.

 The candlestick was cut to about 4 inches, it too was cut on one of it's natural breaks.
 I also removed the inside dip bowl from the wooden tray.
 I was lucky; it looked like this tray originally had divisions, so there were already grooves cut around the outside of the tray to hold my dividers.